 The threat level to the United Kingdom from international terrorism is currently ‘Severe’.
 This means that a terrorist 'attack is highly likely'.

-The threat to Great Britain from Northern Irish terrorism is ‘Substantial’.
-This means that a terrorist attack is a strong possibility.
+The threat to Great Britain from Northern Irish terrorism is ‘Moderate’.
+This means that a terrorist attack is possible, but not likely.

 For more information on the current threat level, visit the Home Office website.